NikitaVolya/NumberMath/README.md

 ## Second iteration (04/11 → 18/11)

-- Created a graphical interface using the **MLV** library.
+- Developed a graphical game interface using the **MLV** library for game_screen.
-- Add a system to save scores in the game
+- Added animations to the game screen interface to make the display more dynamic.
+- Integrated a score saving system.

+### Third iteration (19/11 → 25/11)

+- Developed the interactive menu and tutorial interface.
+- Refactored `game_field` structure: replaced static array with dynamic array for more flexibility.
+- Updated code comments to follow **Doxygen** style.